What MARAM practice guidance is being developed?

 What has been achieved so far?

-In 2022, 37 consultation sessions were held to support the development of the child and young person-focused MARAM practice guidance.
+Thirty-six consultation sessions have been held for the development of the child and young person-focused MARAM practice guidance.
+Consultations in May to June focused on responding to young people using family violence.

-The Centre for Excellence in Child and Family Welfare, YSAS, Safe and Equal, RMIT University and Monash University were contracted to contribute to the development of the Practice Guides.
-Monash University, RMIT University and YSAS have now completed their work on the project.
+The Centre for Excellence in Child and Family Welfare, YSAS, Safe and Equal, RMIT University and Monash University have been contracted to contribute to the development of the Practice Guides.
+RMIT and YSAS have now completed their work on the project.

 What is happening now?

-FSV is undertaking a thematic analysis of the consultation feedback and working collaboratively with Safe and Equal to draft practice guidance across the 10 MARAM responsibilities.
-FSV is commencing targeted consultation focusing on:
+FSV is undertaking a thematic analysis of the consultation feedback and working collaboratively with The Centre for Excellence in Child and Family Welfare and Safe and Equal to draft practice guidance across the 10 MARAM responsibilities.
+FSV will be testing draft material in consultation with workforces in 2023.

 What is planned next?